-However, if you’re fortunate enough to have more disposable income then by all means buy the most powerful carpet cleaner you can afford that’ll fit your home’s needs.
+However, if you’re fortunate enough to have more disposable income, then, by all means, buy the most powerful carpet cleaner you can afford that’ll fit your home’s needs.

 Other areas that need cleaning

-Always prepare for the worst case scenario.
+Always prepare for the worst-case scenario.

 How many are in the house?
 Do you have pets or young children?
-Homes with pets and children will be more prone to “accidental” spills so you may want something lighter so that dragging and storing it wouldn’t be an issue.
+Homes with pets and children will be more prone to “accidental” spills, so you may want something lighter so that dragging and storing it wouldn’t be an issue.

-Rug Doctor is universally known for manufacturing high quality carpet cleaners.
-To be more specific, they specialize in making full sized, deep cleaning machines.
+Rug Doctor is universally known for manufacturing high-quality carpet cleaners.
+To be more specific, they specialize in making full-sized, deep cleaning machines.

 Perhaps the biggest strength of the Mighty Pro X3 would be its ability to deep clean even plush carpet.

 But this machine won’t be cheap.
-This machine will cost around $400 in Amazon.
+This machine will cost around $400 on Amazon.
 It’s a lot of money but a worthwhile investment that’s not a lot of money considering the cost of hiring a professional these days.

 - Despite the bulk, it is easy to move around

-- Comes with a 12 foot hose and nozzle for cleaning stairs and upholstery
+- Comes with a 12-foot hose and nozzle for cleaning stairs and upholstery

 - Long warranty